akbargherbal/cinematic-react-patterns/README.md

 - **Issues:** [Open an issue](https://github.com/akbargherbal/cinematic-react-patterns/issues)
 - **Discussions:** [GitHub Discussions](https://github.com/akbargherbal/cinematic-react-patterns/discussions)

-For questions, bug reports, or module proposals, please use GitHub Issues or Discussions.
+For questions, bug reports, or suggestions, please use GitHub Issues or Discussions.

 ---

-**Remember:** The first rule of React development is you _do_ talk about React development. 🎬

 **The Achievement:** 48 React concepts.
 48 unforgettable stories.
-One comprehensive curriculum.
+One complete curriculum.
 From Frankenstein's uncontrolled components to Neo's dependency arrays—every concept has its perfect cinematic metaphor.

-**Your Turn:** With 45 modules ready for implementation, the stage is set.
-Claim your favorite film and teach the world React. 🔌✨
+**Your Turn:** Explore all 48 modules and master React through the stories you love. 🎬✨

+---

+*"The first rule of React development is you do talk about React development."* - Tyler Durden, probably